 Josephine Duveneck continually sought ways to use the land to advance social justice and promote environmental education.
 The Duveneck House became a center of social activism.
 The Duvenecks sheltered refugees fleeing from the Nazis, assisted Japanese-American families returning from internment camps, and hosted groups for social and educational reform.

 Distressed by the internment of the Japanese-Americans, as well as by the Holocaust and the racism they encountered in their own community, the Duvenecks established the first residential, multicultural and racially integrated summer camps in the country.
-Also, pursuant to their vision of social justice, the Duvenecks opened their home to the United Farm Workers movement in the 1960s and provided a safe space for Cesar Chavez to organize California’s first farm workers strike.
+Also, pursuant to their vision of social justice, the Duvenecks opened their home to the National Farm Workers Movement (which later became the United Farm Workers union, UFW) in 1965, provided a safe space for Cesar Chavez and Dolores Huerta to organize their first strike of California grape pickers and the American boycott of table grapes.

 Respect for others is tied to respect for the environment.
 Hidden Villa’s Environmental Education Program for schools arose naturally from the Duvenecks’ duty of land stewardship and their interest in child development.
 Established in 1970, the Hidden Villa Environmental Education Program (HVEEP) has been encouraging school children to embrace the beauty of the natural world through hikes in the wilderness and tours of the organic educational farm.